-2.3 Data Analysis
+3.3 Data Analysis

 The primary and secondary data were evaluated to ensure data characteristics in this study.
 The secondary data of geomechanical parameters in this study was used as a validation of the primary data.
-The validation methods using statistical parameters such as central tendency value (mean, median, and mode) and standard deviation. (physical Geomechanical parameters and mechanical properties) obtained from laboratory testing were analyzed using statistical methods of linear regression.
-The principle of least square was used in this study to minimize variance and error values.
+The validation methods using statistical parameters such as central tendency value (mean, median, and mode) and standard deviation.
+Geomechanical parameters (physical and mechanical properties) obtained from laboratory testing were analyzed using statistical methods of linear regression.
+The principle of least square was used in this study to minimize variance and errors.

-Statistical software such as R, MatLab, and Ms. Excel was used as data processing tools in this study.
+Data analysis softwares such as R, MatLab, and Ms. Excel were used as data processing tools in this study.
 The regression equation was evaluated using "F" and "t" statistical test.
 The t-statistical test was used to evaluate an influencing parameter partially.
 Meanwhile, the F-statistical test was used to evaluate an influencing parameter simultaneously.
 An error tolerance level of 10% (significance level of 90%) and P-value < 0.1 were the best regression equation criteria.
 The R-square value is also used to provide information about the independent variable's contribution towards the dependent variable.

+Multiple Linear Regression (MLR), also known as multivariate regression analysis, is the most often used regression model to analyze a dependent variable on the basis of change in more than one independent variable [14].
 Based on the degree of freedom and the amount of data analyzed in the regression analysis, a composition of multivariate regression has a maximum of three parameters.
-In this study, multivariate analysis was investigated through various parameters until its maximum number of parameters.
-Thus, the multivariate linear regression analysis on each disposal was tested on 14 equations with details as follows: 4 equations on three parameters, six equations for two parameters, and four equations for one parameter.
+In this study, multivariate analysis was investigated through various parameters until the maximum number of parameters.
+Thus, the multivariate linear regression analysis on each disposal was tested on 14 equations with details as follows: four equations on three parameters, six equations for two parameters, and four equations for one parameter.
+The adjusted R2 was used because the number of independent variables is more than one (multivariate regression).
+The higher of adjusted R2 value indicates that the added of independent variable would affect the dependent variable.

-3. RESULTS
+4. RESULTS'

-3.1 Physical Properties
+4.1 Physical Properties